 Because I am sick to death of having this argument and having to find these sources over and over, I’ve assembled them in one place.
 Bottom line is, sure, you can spend your money however you like, but do NOT, even for a moment, pretend that going to a chiropractor for anything other than back pain (and even then it’s a long shot) is even remotely scientifically valid.
 It’s not.
 It’s hooey, hogwash, bunkum, bullshit, quackery, snake oil.
 It’s right up there with anti-vaxxers, homeopathy, or crystal healing.
-It’s pure woo, and worse, it’s woo that bilks the gullible out of their money, poses significant risk of letting actual illnesses going undiagnosed and/or untreated, and carries its own risks of damage and injury.
+It’s pure woo, and worse, it’s woo that bilks the gullible out of their money, poses a significant risk of letting actual illnesses go undiagnosed and/or untreated, and carries its own risks of damage and injury.

 “There is no evidence that chiropractic can deal with anything other than back problems, however, any even then scant controlled clinical evidence is available for that.” – ScienceBase

 “When [chiropractors] do “chiropractic adjustments” to correct a “subluxation” for other conditions, especially for non-musculoskeletal conditions or “health maintenance,” they are employing a non-scientific belief system that is no longer viable.” – Science Based Medicine